🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 Enclosures can protect from the sun's harsh rays, which cause skin sensitivities, sun allergies and even cancer.
 For those traveling with babies and young children, enclosures should be required!

-Aside from providing some shade for people, enclosures also shade your upholstery from damaging UV rays and prevent the vinyl from drying out.
-This provides a longer life span and less elbow grease with the cleaning and polishing products.
+Enclosures provide shade for people, protect upholstery from damaging UV rays and prevent vinyl from drying out.
+This provides a longer life span and less elbow grease with cleaning and polishing products.

 Wind Protection

-Strong winds (and of course rain) make for rough waters, making it difficult to enjoy being on the water.
-Then there's the fact that salwater spray can harm vinyl upholstery.
+Strong winds (and, of course, rain) create rough waters, making it difficult to enjoy being on the water.
+Saltwater spray can also harm vinyl upholstery.
 Investing in an enclosure can help with this situation.

 Floating Campsite

-I'm not suggesting to become a full liveaboard, but if you haven't taken a pontoon camping trip yet, you're missing out!
-Not only does it make for an inexpensive family vacation or weekend trip, but even if you just tie up to your own dock, you'll love waking up in the crisp fresh air in the morning.
+I'm not suggesting becoming a full liveaboard, but if you haven't taken a pontoon camping trip yet, you're missing out!
+Not only does it make for an inexpensive family vacation or weekend trip, but even if you just tie up to your own dock, you'll love waking up to crisp fresh air in the morning.

 Longer Seasons